-c) For the Project Phase - I, the Viva-voce shall be conducted at the end of the VII Semester, before the commencement of the semester End Examinations, at the Department Level by a Committee comprising of the HoD or One Professor and Supervisor (no external examiner), the and Project Phase - II Viva-voce (or Final Project Viva-voce) shall be conducted by a Committee comprising of an External Examiner, the Head of Project Supervisor at the the Department and the end of the VIII Semester, before the commencement of the semester End Examinations.
-The External Examiner shall be nominated by the CoE from the panel of 3 names of external faculty members (Professors or Associate Professors outside the College) submitted by the HoD.

-d) If a student does not appear for any of the two Viva-Voce examinations at the scheduled times as specified above, he may be permitted to reappear for Project Phase-I and/or Project Phase-II Viva-voce examinations, as and when they are scheduled in that semester; if he fails in such 'one reappearance' evaluation also, he has to reappear for the same in the next subsequent semester(s), as and when they are scheduled, as supplementary candidate.
+c) For the Project Phase - I, the Viva-voce shall be conducted at the end of the VII Semester, before the commencement of the semester End Examinations. at the Department Level by a Committee comprising of the HoD or One Professor and Supervisor (no external examiner). and the Project Phase - II Viva-voce (or Final Project Viva-voce) shall be conducted by a Committee comprising of an External Examiner, the Head of the Department and the Project Supervisor at the end of the VIII Semester, before the commencement of the semester End Examinations.
+The External d) If a student does not appear for any of the two Viva-Voce examinations at the scheduled times as specified above, he may be permitted to reappear for Project Phase-I and/or Project Phase-II Viva-voce examinations, as and when they are scheduled in that semester; if he fails in such 'one reappearance' evaluation also, he has to reappear for the same in the next subsequent semester(s), as and when they are scheduled, as supplementary candidate.
 For the registration of Project Phase-II the student must have passed Project Phase-I.